-Shepherd moons: moons whose gravitation serves to "shepherd" the ring particles and keep them confined to a narrow ribbon; examples include two of Saturn's moons: Pandora and Prometheus.
-8.3
+Shepherd moons: moons whose gravitation serves to "shepherd" the ring particles and keep them

 Short-period comets: comets with orbital periods shorter than about a century.
 8.8

 Tidal force: the result from the unequal gravitational pull on two sides of a body.
 8.1